CFDougherty/SmartFridge/README.md

 expired items, and inefficient meal planning.
 Current solutions are too expensive or lack automation, making tracking and meal preparation frustrating for consumers.

-Our AI Smart Fridge project project automates ingredient monitoring, expiration tracking, and recipe suggestions.
+Our AI Smart Fridge project automates ingredient monitoring, expiration tracking, and recipe suggestions.
 By combining IoT and machine learning, it reduces food waste, generates shopping lists, alerts users to low stock, and simplifies meal planning—all in one seamless system.